 In a typical divorce, there are two mediation sessions that you can expect to go to.
 The first mediation session occurs towards the beginning or middle of your case in covers temporary orders.
 Temporary orders will give you in your spouse marching orders that you need to complete your case and live your lives as divorcing spouses.
 The thing about mediation is that it has a feel of finality to it.
 I have had more than one client ask me if temporary orders mediation can be substituted for final orders mediation.

 The answer to that question is that, even though temporary orders mediation feels very formal, it covers only the duration of your divorce.
 You and your spouse will have to return for final orders mediation to move your case along towards a conclusion.
-When you get divorced you will have an opportunity to either work with your spouse in mediation and complete your case or see your case through to a trial where a judge will decide the issues for you.
+When you get divorced, you will have an opportunity to either work with your spouse in mediation and complete your case or see your case through to a trial where a judge will decide the issues for you.
 It is recommended that you work as hard as you can to settle your case in mediation rather than rely upon the decision-making abilities of a family court judge.

 Is your divorce finalized after a trial?

 The event that I think most people believe finalizes a divorce is a trial.
 This is the event that most everyone familiar with divorce sees on television and movie screens.
 Going to court and seeing your spouse across the courtroom can be a dramatic and nerve-wracking experience.
-There is so much formality to a courtroom experience like a trial that I can understand why many people believe that it is the final stage of a divorce.
+There is so much formality to a courtroom experience like a trial that I can understand why many people believe it is the final stage of a divorce.
 However, you should know that even the end of a trial does not result in the final stage of your divorce.

 I am relatively sure that everyone reading this blog post has at least an idea of what a trial is.
 A trial is a situation where you and your attorney can submit evidence to a judge and offer testimony to further your ability to convince the judge to grant you certain types of relief.
 Your spouse and their attorney will be attempting to do the very same thing.
-Once all testimony is given and all evidence is admitted into the record the judge will be able to issue rulings on any issues that were not decided before the trial and mediation.
+Once all testimony is given, and all evidence is admitted into the record, the judge will issue rulings on any issues that were not decided before the trial and mediation.
 Those rulings will become orders that you and your spouse will be following after your divorce is finalized.

 Drafting, signing in filing the final decree of divorce: the final stage of your case

-When you get into a position where your final decree of divorce is held to be unenforceable in many important regards this can be one of the most deflating feelings that a person can experience after having gone through a difficult divorce.
+When you get into a position where your final decree of divorce is held to be unenforceable in many important regards, this can be one of the most deflating feelings that a person can experience after having gone through a difficult divorce.
 The way to avoid doing so is to make sure that your attorney is going over the orders with a fine-tooth comb and that you are doing the same.
 Do not rely upon your attorney to perform this work for you.
-Ultimately these are your court orders in your responsibility to make sure they read the way that they are supposed to.
+Ultimately these are your court orders in your responsibility to make sure they read the way they are supposed to.